userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Global changes

 It's important to note some changes have been applied at large, and affect pretty much every PHP class, based on PHP 8 new features.
-Theses changes include:
+These changes include:

 - Extensive use of type declaration and [return types](https://dev.to/karleb/return-types-in-php-3fip)
 - [Named Arguments](https://www.php.net/releases/8.0/en.php#named-arguments)